Overview & Fun Facts

 John L (Johnny) Gilbert III, born July 13, 1924, is an American television personality who has worked primarily on game shows.
 Originally a game show host, he has become known primarily as an announcer for

 William Styron was born on June 11, 1925.
-Pulitzer Prize-winning novelist who wrote such tomes as “The Confessions of Nat Turner” and “Sophie’s Choice”.
+Pulitzer Prize-winning novelist who wrote “The Confessions of Nat Turner” and “Sophie’s Choice”.

-And in 1935 Ava Gardner moved to Newport News when she was 13 years old and attended Elementary and High School here.
+In 1935, Ava Gardner, who became an American singer and actress, moved to Newport News when she was 13 years old and attended Elementary and High School here.

-Joyce Bulifant, born December 16, 1937, Actress: Broadway and Television (Perry Mason, The Bill Cosby Show, The Mary Tyler Moore Show, Flo) and movies: Airplane!
-Just Shoot Me.
+Joyce Bulifant, born December 16, 1937, was an actress and appeared on Broadway and Television (Perry Mason, The Bill Cosby Show, The Mary Tyler Moore Show, Flo.

-Frankie Faison, born June 10, 1949, Actor: many movies but most noted for being the only actor to appear in all of the first four Hannibal Lecter films.
+Frankie Faison, born June 10, 1949, was a well-known actor and star of the Hannibal Lecter films.
 He played Lt.
 Fisk in Manhunter, and Barney in The Silence of the Lambs,

 Austin Roberts, born September 17, 1945, Singer and Songwriter: noted for work on Hanna-Barbera Saturday Morning Cartoons; Josie and the Pussycats and the second season of Scooby-Doo, Where are you!